Information Flow Control in Machine Learning through Modular Model Architecture: IFC for Transformer Language Models

-In this section, we describe how the high-level approach to use an MoE architecture for information flow control (IFC) can be realized for a Transformer-based language model in the next-word prediction scenario in NLP.
-To ensure non-interference efficiently, we carefully choose an expert model architecture and also develop secure gating and ensembling techniques for both cases when the domain to activate for an input is known and unknown.
+In this section, we describe how to adapt an existing Transformer architecture in language models (LMs) for information flow control (IFC).
+To ensure non-interference efficiently, we carefully choose an expert model architecture and develop secure gating and aggregation techniques for both cases when the domain of an input is known and unknown.